rdmeneze/DFRobotLCDShield/README.md

 # DFRobotLCDShield
-Implementation of driver for analogic keyboard and LCD 16x2 to DFRobot LCD Shield
+Implementation of driver for analogic keyboard and LCD 16x2 of DFRobot LCD Shield

 * Target board: TM4C1294-EK